Matej-Hudec/Vagrant/README.md

 # Vagrant
 This may help understand some basics of vagrant
-Usefull files that could help you with installation process
+You can find here usefull files that could help you with installation process